 Ever since I can remember, my daughter Jess has loved Skittles candy.
 It has always been a present from Santa, right to this day!

-I recently got a big bunch of the candy to make a Superbowl cheese ball and also to send in a care package for Valentine’s day.
+I recently got a big bunch of candy to make a Superbowl cheese ball and also to send in a care package for Christmas day.

 The cookies are a bit of a challenge, as I discovered.
 Skittles and ovens are not made for each other, so the end result is different than I had imagined, but different in a really tasty way.